aviaryan/awesome-no-login-web-apps/README.md

 * [Web-Capture](https://web-capture.net/) - Webapp for converting webpages to popular formats(PDF, JPEG, ZIP) just by submitting link.
 * [PrintWhatYouLike](http://www.printwhatyoulike.com/) - Print any webpage or save it as HTML or PDF.
 * [WhatTheFont](http://www.myfonts.com/WhatTheFont/) - Determine font name from an image.
+* [WhoIsHostingThis](http://www.whoishostingthis.com/) - Find the web host of any website.

 ### Miscellaneous